hashicorp/terraform-provider-vault/website/docs/r/raft_autopilot.html.md

 that a server can be behind its leader before being considered unhealthy.

 - `min_quorum` - (Optional) Minimum number of servers allowed in a cluster before autopilot can prune dead servers.
+This should at least be 3.
+Applicable only for voting nodes.

 - `server_stabilization_time` - (Optional) Minimum amount of time a server must be stable in the 'healthy' state before being added to the cluster.